Key Information About Typhoid

 Many doctors prescribe gatifloxacin, an antibiotic agent and a member of the fourth-generation fluoroquinolone family.

-With appropriate antibiotic therapy, most patients recover from the disease.
+With appropriate antibiotic therapy, most patients recover from this potentially life-threatening illness.

 Fresh fruit juice